 A lot of it has to do with what foods are readily available and the energy requirements necessary for different lifestyles.
-But some are put together based on the beliefs of a person or group of people and nowhere is this more prevalent that in the United States.
+But some are put together based on the beliefs of a person or group of people and nowhere is this more prevalent than in the United States.

 I thought it might be interesting to take a look at some of the more prominent dietary lifestyles that fit into the category of a whole foods diet.
-I’ve included links in case you would like a more in depth look at any particular lifestyle.
+I’ve included links in case you would like a more in-depth look at any particular lifestyle.

 This diet encourages lots of fruits, vegetables, whole grains, beans, nuts, legumes, olive oil, and flavorful herbs and spices while limiting red meats, sweets and dairy products.

-Although research shows that the Mediterranean diet is effective in reducing the risk of cardiovascular diseases, without a guide to portion sizes the risk of over consumption of calories may undo any good benefits.
+Although research shows that the Mediterranean diet is effective in reducing the risk of cardiovascular diseases, without a guide to portion sizes the risk of overconsumption of calories may undo any good benefits.

 It does encourage red wine, though, so it’s OK in my book!

-A well planned meatless diet can reduce the chance of obesity and heart disease while lowering the risk of diabetes and high blood pressure.
+A well-planned meatless diet can reduce the chance of obesity and heart disease while lowering the risk of diabetes and high blood pressure.

 It’s important to keep in mind, however, that there are plenty of unhealthy options, such as non-dairy ice cream and meat substitutes, which are highly processed and loaded with chemicals, sugar, sodium and saturated fat.